 In 1986 Greg became the first American to win the most difficult and prestigious bicycle race in the world, the Tour de France.
 Greg won the Tour de France a second time in 1989 and made history yet again with a third time victory in 1990.
 Greg also won the title of World Bicycle Road Racing Champion three times and received a host of recognition for his accomplishments.
 Greg was named Sports Illustrated’s Sportsman of the Year in 1989, ABC Wide World of Sports’ Athlete of the Year (twice), and one of the “50 Greatest Athletes of the Century” by Fox Sports Network.
 He has also received the prestigious Pernod Trophy Awarded for best cyclist in the world and USA Cycling’s Korbel Lifetime Achievement Award, and he is a member of the United States Bicycling Hall of Fame.

-Prior to his formal retirement from competitive cycling in 1994, Greg founded a successful bicycle company which is now part of Trek Bicycles, America’s largest bicycle manufacture.
+Prior to his formal retirement from competitive cycling in 1994, Greg founded a successful bicycle company and has a line of bicycles including Washoe Reynolds Steel.
 In 2002, Greg founded LeMond Fitness, which produces high quality indoor exercise bikes.
 Today Greg and his family reside in Medina, Minnesota.
 His passions include nurturing young cyclists and pursuing an active calendar of public appearances to support and mentor athletes and kids in fitness and cycling.

 Greg contributes his celebrity to the efforts of 1in6 to educate the community and raise societal awareness of the issue by appearing in promotional materials and public service announcements.
 Click here to read Greg’s welcome message to all 1in6.org visitors.